Items tagged “fractures”

 Cervical spine fractures can occur secondary to exaggerated flexion or extension, or because of direct trauma or axial loading.
 Pathology The cervical spine is susceptible to injury because it is highly mobile with relatively small vertebral bodies and supports the head which is both heavy and...

-Essex-Lopresti fracture-dislocations comprise of a comminuted fracture of the radial head accompanied by dislocation of the distal radioulnar joint (DRUJ).
+Essex-Lopresti fracture-dislocations comprise a comminuted fracture of the radial head accompanied by dislocation of the distal radioulnar joint.
 The force of trauma is transmitted down the forearm through the interosseous membrane causing disruption.
-The DRUJ injury may be missed lead...
+The distal radioulnar joint injury may be mi...

 Galeazzi fracture-dislocations consist of fracture of the distal part of the radius with dislocation of distal radioulnar joint and an intact ulna.
 A Galeazzi-equivalent fracture is a distal radial fracture with a distal ulnar physeal fracture 2.
 Epidemiology Galeazzi fractures are primarily e...

 Monteggia fracture-dislocations consist of a fracture of the ulnar shaft with concomitant dislocation of the radial head.
 The ulnar fracture is usually obvious, whereas the radial head dislocation can be overlooked, with potentially serious functional and medico-legal ramifications.
 Mechanism ...